gavrielsayag/Employees/README.md

 * **/save** - saves the given employee (passed as a JSON in the request body).
 * **/update** - updates the given employee (passed as a JSON in the request body).

+## OneToOne relationship
+Each employee has a unique address, so we are implementing the one to one relationship using the JPA annotations.<br>
+The Employee has a FK field - the primary key of the adress (in a different table).

 ## Rest Consumer - Third party
 In this project we are also consumers of the Http-Rest-Api using RestTemplate.
 We are using a micro-service that converts USD to ILS - we are getting the salaries from the user in USD (when the user passes an employee to save through the /save endpoint) and we save them to the database in ILS.